 People behaving differently online than in person

-This could look like someone your child knows who acts like a friend online but ignores them at school.
+This could be a situation where someone your child knows and who acts like a friend online but ignores them at school.
 It’s the sort of situation that’s very tempting for a parent to try and fix, but sorting out relationship problems such as these on their own helps children to learn important conflict resolution skills.
 That being said, you can help guide your child – particularly if you suspect that this is an unhealthy friendship.

 A lot of what is talked about above in bullying can be applied here.
 Your child might want to confront those involved.
 Using ‘I’ statements about how they feel, such as, ‘I feel bad when you leave me out in a group,’ are good to prevent escalation and defensiveness.
 Remind them to speak about how their friend’s behaviour is making them feel bad – don’t make accusations about their character.
 Your child can speak about how it hurts to feel a certain level of closeness to their friend online, only to have them act differently in real life.